ProjectAussie/GERMLINE/readme.md

 * Sync the updated version to S3, and update the ancestry assignment EC2 provisioning script to use the new version
 * Update the AMI for our EC2s using the updated provisioning script, so new EC2s come with the latest Germline version

+### Building GERMLINE

+To build GERMLINE, run `make` in the germline directory.
+This will create the `bin/germline` and `bin/parse_bmatch` executables.

+GERMLINE can also be build using Docker / docker compose.
+To do this, run `docker compose up` from the repository root.

 ### Change log

 #### Version 1.5.2